-The documents as outlined in Table 2 contain necessary information about the usage of the TOE and all security hints therein have to be considered.
-In addition all aspects of Assumptions, Threats and Policies as outlined in the Security Target not covered by the TOE itself need to be fulfilled by the operational environment of the TOE.
+The document as outlined in table 2 contain necessary information about the usage of the TOE and all security hints therein have to be considered.
+In addition all aspects of Assumptions, Threats and OSPs as outlined in the Security Target not covered by the TOE itself need to be fulfilled by the operational environment of the TOE.